 Before we can write about the best time to visit Europe, we should realise that Europe is incredibly diverse.
 While January might not be a good month to visit an island in Greece, it is the best month to go on a ski vacation in the Alps.
 In this overview, we will try to give travel advise for each different region.
 If you already know your destination, we also have an overview of the best time to visit for multiple individual cities such as Rome, Amsterdam, Dubrovnik or Venice.

-Best time to travel to Europe in 2020
+Best time to visit Europe in 2021

 Large European cities (eg. Rome, Paris or London): Shoulder season (March to June – September to October)